What causes Scleroderma?

 In scleroderma, the immune system gets “confused” and begins to kill off its own cells instead of defending itself from outside threats.
 This self-destruction by the immune system is called “autoimmunity”.
 This is why scleroderma is considered an autoimmune disease.

-It is unclear whether the fibroblast cell transformation is the result of damage to small vessels that supply blood to the organs of our body or if it is the blood vessels’ disease results in a fibrosis reaction around the affected organs; these two damage mechanisms are not necessarily at work in the same organ.
+It is unclear whether the fibroblast cell transformation is the result of damage to small vessels that supply blood to the organs of our body, or if the blood vessels’ disease results in a fibrosis reaction around the affected organs.
+These two damage mechanisms are not necessarily at work in the same organ.
 It is not clear whether the activation related to a virus, a chemical substance or a physical attack.
 Environment may also be contributing to triggering a cascade reaction resulting in scleroderma.
 For now, the cause for this disease is not known for the majority of patients.

 Autoimmune reaction primarily affects three types of cells: